oliverjam/intro-to-accessibility/src/index.md

 ---

-### Visual

----

 #### Colour-blind

-I am colour-blind and struggle to perceive the difference between certain colours.
+May struggle to perceive the difference between certain colours.

-I need an interface that does not rely solely on colour to communicate information (or that provides an option to change the colours so I can tell them apart).
+- Do note rely solely on colour
+- Allow customisation/colour-blind mode

 ---